 You can configure an LDAP connection to provide vCloud Director and its organizations with access to users and groups on the LDAP server.

-In order to use Kerberos as your authentication method, you must add a realm.
-See Add a Kerberos Realm.
+- If you want to use Kerberos as your authentication method, you must Add a Kerberos Realm.

 - Click the Administration tab and click LDAP in the left pane.